-UPDATE: Proposed amendments to Administrative Code 1351: Underground Storage Tank Regulations address changes to the cleanup liability associated with a release from a UST.
-The proposed amendments to the regulations can be found here.
-A fact sheet for owners and operators of UST facilities that explains the upcoming changes to cleanup liability can be found here.
+UPDATE: Effective February 11, 2016, amendments were made to Administrative Code 1351: Delaware Regulations Governing Underground Storage Tank Systems (UST Regulations) or (Printable Version).
+The amendments address changes to the cleanup liability associated with a release from a UST.
+The amendments to the regulations are found in Part E, Sections 6 and 7 of the UST Regulations.
+The 2016 UST Regulations can be found here.
+A fact sheet for owners and operators of UST facilities that explains the changes to cleanup liabilitycan be found here.
 A PowerPoint presentation that describes the changes can be found here.
-For questions regarding the proposed amendments to the UST regulations, please contact Alex Rittberg, Administrator, Tank Management Section, by email at: Alex.Rittberg@state.de.us or by phone at (302) 395-2500.
+For questions regarding the amendments to the UST regulations, please contact Alex Rittberg, Administrator, Tank Management Section, by email at: Alex.Rittberg@state.de.us or by phone at (302) 395-2500.

 The Tank Management Section’s underground storage tank (UST) compliance program is responsible for ensuring the safe operation of over 400 federally regulated UST and 150 state regulated UST heating oil facilities in the state.
 UST systems which are subject to the requirements of the UST compliance program can be found at gas stations, manufacturing facilities, schools, and hospitals.

 USTs over 110 gallons in size storing petroleum or hazardous substances are required to be registered with the state and pay an annual registration fee.
 Heating fuel (HF) UST systems greater than 1,100 gallons must be registered with the state.
 HF UST systems 1,100-2,000 gallons were required to pay an annual $50 fee until May 1993.
 HF UST systems over 2,000 must pay an annual $50 tank fee.